Paramedian Forehead Flap Nasal Reconstruction Treatment & Management

 Site

-The nose can be divided into nasal subunits of characteristic skin quality, outline, and contour.
+As discussed, the nose can be divided into nasal subunits of characteristic skin quality, outline, and contour.
 The surface of the nose also can be divided into zones of skin thickness.
 The upper two thirds of the nose (ie, dorsum, sidewall) are covered by relatively thin, smooth, nonsebaceous skin, which is mobile over the underlying nasal bones and upper lateral cartilages.
 Small unipedicle flaps can be transposed without difficulty in this area of slight excess.
 In contrast, the tip and alar subunits are covered by thicker sebaceous pitted skin that is adherent to underlying cartilage and soft tissue.
 No available skin is present.

-Although a skin graft may settle satisfactorily into a smooth nasal sidewall, it rarely blends into the pitted thicker nasal skin.
+Although a skin graft may settle satisfactorily into a smooth nasal sidewall, it rarely blends well into the pitted thicker nasal skin.
 The nasal tip and alae most often should be resurfaced with adjacent tissue from the upper two thirds of the nose as a bilobed flap or from the nasolabial fold or forehead.
 However, smaller defects can be resurfaced, often quite satisfactorily, with full-thickness forehead skin grafts that, unlike supraclavicular, postauricular, or preauricular skin, can blend satisfactorily.
 The nasal rim and soft triangle areas are covered by adherent smooth skin and are good sites for small composite grafts.

 Size